-Potential for Irritation to Oral Mucosa
+Potential For Irritation To Oral Mucosa

-Potential for Risk of Hyperuricemia
+Potential For Risk Of Hyperuricemia

 Caution should be exercised when prescribing ULTRESA to patients with gout, renal impairment, or hyperuricemia.
 Porcine-derived pancreatic enzyme products contain purines that may increase blood uric acid levels.

-Potential for Viral Exposure from the Product Source
+Potential For Viral Exposure From The Product Source

-ULTRESA is sourced from pancreatic tissue from pigs used for food consumption.
+ULTRESA is sourced from pancreatic tissue from swine used for food consumption.
 Although the risk that ULTRESA will transmit an infectious agent to humans has been reduced by testing for certain viruses during manufacturing and by inactivating certain viruses during manufacturing, there is a theoretical risk for transmission of viral disease, including diseases caused by novel or unidentified viruses.
 Thus, the presence of porcine viruses that might infect humans cannot be definitely excluded.
 However, no cases of transmission of an infectious illness associated with the use of porcine pancreatic extracts have been reported.

 Caution should be exercised when administering pancrelipase to a patient with a known allergy to proteins of porcine origin.
 Rarely, severe allergic reactions including anaphylaxis, asthma, hives, and pruritus, have been reported with other pancreatic enzyme products with different formulations of the same active ingredient (pancrelipase).
 The risks and benefits of continued ULTRESA treatment in patients with severe allergy should be taken into consideration with the overall clinical needs of the patient.